mresti/grpc-workshop/Workshop-grpc-golang.md

 ### Step 1: List all books

-In this step you will write the code to implement a Golang gRPC service that lists books.
+In this step you will write the code to implement a Golang gRPC service that lists books in source  `grpc-workshop/start`.

 gRPC services are defined in `.proto` files using the protocol buffer language.